 In a curious inversion of the usual order, atheist activist Michael Newdow (best known for his challenges to the Pledge of Allegiance) released a CD of "solstice" carols with the religious elements removed for the enjoyment of his fellow atheists.
 Lyrics here.
 It's odd.

 During the latter years of the Cold War, the Soviet government promoted the career of Dean Reed, an American expatriate living in East Germany, as an alternative to decadent "rohk" music, which had replaced decadent "jast" music on their hit-list.

 Chris Rice parodied the concept of moral substitutes in his "Cartoon Song."
 He stopped playing it live in 2004 because too many people were missing the point that God wants His believers to do the praising themselves, not through their choices of entertainment.

 Although most Christian rock bands don't really fit here, the band ApologetiX makes blatant use of this trope, as all of their songs are based off of popular secular songs, like a Christian version of "Weird Al" Yankovic.
 The most interesting one of their songs is "Spirit Inside."
-It's a parody of "Spirit in the Sky," which already was a Christian song, but apparently ApologetiX stillthought a moral substitute was needed!
+It's a parody of "Spirit in the Sky," which already was a Christian song (and got further tweaked into one by dc Talk), but apparently ApologetiX stillthought a moral substitute was needed!